-Initial findings for BA.4 and BA.5 suggest an increased ability to evade immune response from both vaccinations and prior infections.
+Findings for BA.4 and BA.5 continue to showcase an increased ability to evade immune response from both vaccinations and prior infections.

 We recommend those who do get sick to assume that they no longer have the increased immunity for 90 days and to continue exercising caution following quarantine/isolation.